shawndeprey/katt-electron/to-do.md

 - Keyboard Navigation for all menus.
 This will be crucial for controller support.
 - Controller support.
 - Fullscreen, window, and scaling size support.
+- No quest progress tracking while in a level.
+- No sound when the player picks up money and items.
+Thing picking up rings in sonic.